Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/microsoft.azure.batch-readme.md

 title:
 keywords: Azure, dotnet, SDK, API, Microsoft.Azure.Batch, batch
 author: paterasMSFT
-ms.author: paterasMSFT
+ms.author: mipatera
-ms.date: 01/14/2022
+ms.date: 11/01/2022
 ms.topic: reference
-ms.prod: azure
-ms.technology: azure
 ms.devlang: dotnet
 ms.service: batch
 ---
+# License notes

+The Azure Batch C# client is now under the MIT license.
+Prior to March 10 2017 it was under the Apache 2.0 license.

-# Azure Batch SDK developer guide
+## Azure Batch SDK developer guide

 `Microsoft.Azure.Batch.sln` is your one stop shop for all things related to the Azure Batch C# client library.
 This solution file contains all of the projects affiliated with the Azure Batch client (including testing and tooling).